-The seller has advised that the plot amounts to approximately 3 acres.
-No measurement or sizes have been taken by ourselves and my valuation assumes that this information can be relied upon.
+The seller has advised that the decrofted ground amounts to approximately 0.4 hectares.
+This is over two parcels of land.
+No measurements or sizes have been taken by ourselves and my valuation assumes that this information can be relied upon.